top of page

 Numbers and Statistics Guide - refer to this guide to use and format numbers correctly in APA Style

-Tips on Turabian 2.0 (PowerPoint) - guidance on citing sources and formatting papers (updated Aug 2025)
+Tips on Turabian 2.0 - guidance on citing sources and formatting papers (updated Oct 2025)

 Turabian Formatting Checklist - refer to this list for basic Turabian formatting requirements (updated Aug 2025)